DilanCF/ENEE447-notes/lecture notes/Lecture13.md

 Deadlocks: 2 or more processes are holding onto locks/ resources and waiting for locks/ resources that are in turn being held as well

-In this chapter, we want ot adddress deadlocks more
+In this chapter, we want to address deadlocks more
-* Identify contidions for deadlock
+* Identify conditions for deadlock
 * Methods to deal with deadlocks and to prevent them
 * How to detect deadlocks